Kitware/vtk-examples/src/PythonHowTo.md

 | -------------- | ---------------------- | ------- |
 [CameraModel1](/Python/Visualization/CameraModel1) | Illustrate camera movement around the focal point.
 [CameraModel2](/Python/Visualization/CameraModel2) | camera movement centered at the camera position.
+[CameraOrientationWidget](/Python/Widgets/CameraOrientationWidget) | This 3D camera orientation widget can be used in conjunction with [CameraPosition](/Python/Snippets/CameraPosition) to get a nice camera position.
 [CameraPosition](/Python/Snippets/CameraPosition) | Get the camera position while moving the image.
 [ShareCamera](/Python/Utilities/ShareCamera) | Use the same camera for all renderers.